-• Proposal One.
-The amendment to Vishay's Certificate of Incorporation and Bylaws to provide for a staggered Board of Directors requires the affirmative vote of a majority of the votes of the outstanding shares of Common Stock and Class B Common Stock, voting together as a single class.

-- Proposal Two.
-The election (i) of 12 directors to hold office for staggered terms ranging from one to three years if Proposal One is adopted or (ii) if Proposal One is not adopted, to elect 12 directors to hold office until the next annual meeting of stockholders in 2004, and in either case until their successors are duly elected and qualified, requires a plurality of the votes of the outstanding shares of Common Stock and Class B Common Stock, voting together as a single class, present in person or represented by proxy at the annual meeting and entitled to vote on the election of directors.
+- Proposal One.
+The amendment to Vishay's Certificate of Incorporation and Bylaws to provide for a staggered Board of Directors requires the affirmative vote of a majority of the votes of the outstanding shares of Common Stock and Class B Common Stock, voting together as a single class. - Proposal Two.
+The election (i) of 11 directors to hold office for staggered terms ranging from one to three years if Proposal One is adopted or (ii) if Proposal One is not adopted, to elect 11 directors to hold office until the next annual meeting of stockholders in 2004, and in either case until their successors are duly elected and qualified, requires a plurality of the votes of the outstanding shares of Common Stock and Class B Common Stock, voting together as a single class, present in person or representing by proxy at the annual meeting and entitled to vote on the election of directors.
 This means that if Proposal One is adopted, the director nominees with the most votes for each class, or if Proposal One is not adopted, for the entire Board of Directors, will be elected. - Proposal Three.
-Approval of the amended and restated Section 162(m) Cash Bonus Plan requires the affirmative vote of holders of a majority of the votes of the shares of Common Stock and Class B Common Stock, voting together as a single class, present in person or represented by proxy and entitled to be cast at the annual meeting. - Proposal Four.
-The ratification of the appointment of Ernst & Young LLP as the Company's independent public accountants for the year ending December 31, 2003 requires the affirmative vote of holders of a majority of the votes of the shares of Common Stock and Class B Common Stock, voting together as a single class, either in person or represented by proxy and entitled to be cast at the annual meeting.
+The authorization of management to, if they deem it advisable, transfer substantially all of Vishay's assets to one or more wholly-owned subsidiaries of Vishay requires the affirmative vote of a majority of the votes of the outstanding shares of Common Stock and Class B Common Stock, voting together as a single class. - Proposal Four.
+Approval of the amended and restated Section 162(m) Cash Bonus Plan requires the affirmative vote of holders of a majority of the votes of the shares of Common Stock and Class B Common Stock, voting together as a single class, present in person or representing by proxy and entitled to be cast at the annual meeting. - Proposal Five.
+The ratification of the appointment of Ernst & Young LLP as the Company's independent public accountants for the year ending December 31, 2003 requires the affirmative vote of holders of a majority of the votes of the shares of Common Stock and Class B Common Stock, voting together as a single class, either in person or representing by proxy and entitled to be cast at the annual meeting.

 You may vote either "FOR" or "WITHHOLD" your vote for the election of the nominees as directors under Proposal Two.
-You may vote "FOR," "AGAINST," or "ABSTAIN" from voting on the matters set forth under Proposals One, Three and Four.
+You may vote "FOR," "AGAINST," or "ABSTAIN" from voting on the matters set forth under Proposals One, Three, Four and Five.